McJones/AGLCLaTeX/README.md

 # AGLCLaTeX
-An Biblatex AGLC style for LaTeX.
+A Biblatex style implementing the Australian Guide to Legal Citation

 For general stylistic matters, refer to version 3 of the Australian Guide to Legal Citation.